 Learning opportunities are designed to enhance the key characteristics of learning – creating and thinking critically, playing and exploring and active learning, ensuring that even our youngest children are powerful learners.

 In years 1 and 2, the children follow the key stage one national curriculum and in year 3 to 6, the key stage two national curriculum.
-Children in year 7 follow the key stage 3 national curriculum.

 Please see our year group curriculum newsletters for more information about what your child will be learning and how you can help at home.
 Long term year overviews detailing the topics that the children study are also available.
 We our working hard as a staff to develop our curriculum and will keep you informed as and when we make changes.